-Click 1 to go to the first occurrence, click 2 to go to the second.
+Click Figure 1 to go to the relevant figure.
 You can use the browser Back button to return to your place in the index.

 Graphics with Hotspots and Popup Text (Image Maps)

 Some graphics may be image maps.
 An image map may have hotspots that you can run your pointer over to view a popup description or that you can click to open a linked topic in a secondary window.